TopSwagCode/AspNetCore.CircuitBreaker/README.md

 # TopSwagCode.DesignPatterns.CircuitBreaker

 Small sample project for how to implement CircuitBreaker pattern in Dotnet Core 3.0 with HttpClientFactory and Polly.
-Below can be seen a gif showing the project working.
+Below can be seen a gif showing the project working (Click on image to view full size).

 * On the left the sample ExternalService showing Logger for requests.
 * Upper right OurService calling the ExternalService.